HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 We also may develop a new iOS and macOS version for better adaptability and making more users enjoy the secure communication.

-Commit to a schedule of regular updates to the E2EE solution, including both the WeChat hook and encryption algorithms.
+Furthermore, we will commit to a schedule of regular updates to the E2EE solution, including both the WeChat hook and encryption algorithms.
 This will address any security vulnerabilities that emerge and adapt to updates in the WeChat application itself.
 This process will mainly rely on the rewards' system to attract more developers working on the updates to follow WeChat updates.

 We will also keep researching the new technologies such as quantum resistance techniques to remain our app up to date for new potential threats.